Southern Min Wikipedia

-The Southern Min Wikipedia (Wikipedia Bân-lâm-gú), also known as Min Nan Wikipedia and Holopedia is the Southern Min edition of Wikipedia, the free encyclopedia.
-It is the second largest Wikipedia in a Sinitic language, after Mandarin.
-Written in Pe̍h-ōe-jī, with some articles having Hàn-jī versions, it mainly uses the Taiwanese Hokkien dialect.
+The Southern Min Wikipedia (Wikipedia Bân-lâm-gí), also known as Min Nan Wikipedia and Holopedia is the Southern Min edition of Wikipedia, the free encyclopedia.
+It is the second largest Wikipedia in a Chinese language, after Mandarin.
+Written in Pe̍h-ōe-jī (and sometimes Tâi-lô), with some articles having Hàn-jī versions, it mainly uses the Taiwanese Hokkien dialect.
 It currently has articles.

 History

 The Southern Min Wikipedia was founded as an independent project known as Holopedia (a reference to Hō-ló-oē, a colloquial name for the Southern Min dialect) by Wikipedians Pektiong (Tân Pe̍k-tiong) and Kaihsu (Tè Khái-sū) in 2003.
 Following one year of development, Holopedia was moved from Holopedia.net to the Southern Min Wikipedia, creating a Wikipedia project for the language.
 The Southern Min Wikipedia had 4,000 articles in 2004 and 11,000 articles in December 2013.